 University policy regarding confidentiality of student records reflects current interpretations of the Family Educational Rights and Privacy Act of 1974 and amendments thereto.
 This policy allows a student to inspect, review and obtain copies of records (including grades) that are directly related to the student but prevents the University from divulging such records to anyone other than the student (including the student’s parents) without the student’s permission.
 Understandably, most parents are very interested in student grades, and we encourage parents and students to talk openly about this matter.
 All incoming students should go to the “Privacy Settings” page of Penn InTouch and indicate what information, if any, may be divulged and to whom.

-Some students believe there is a “four-course rule” that limits students’ ability to take courses outside the College of Arts and Sciences.
-This is not entirely the case.
+Some students believe there is a “four non-College course rule” that limits students’ ability to take courses outside the College of Arts and Sciences.
+This misarticulation of the rule.
 In addition to courses in the major, College students must usually complete a minimum of 20 more c.u. to earn their degree.
 Many of these courses will count toward the General Education Requirement.
-A minimum of 16 of these units must be taken from offerings in the College, while the remaining 4 c.u. may be taken in the College or in other schools (for example, Engineering, Nursing, Design, Wharton, Graduate School of Education).
+A minimum of 16 of these units must be taken from offerings in the Arts & Sciences, while the remaining 4 c.u. may be taken in the College or in other schools (for example, Engineering, Nursing, Design, Wharton, Graduate School of Education).
 Many students take more than 4 c.u. in other schools by completing more than the minimum number of required courses.